-While Swiss lump-sum taxation is not among the cheapest global residence options competing over wealthy taxpayers, it is one of the most attractive for several reasons.
+While lump sum taxation in Switzerland is not among the cheapest global residence options competing over wealthy taxpayers, it is one of the most attractive for several reasons.
 This post will cover the main benefits and things to consider when it comes to this topic.

 The Swiss tax system

 In Switzerland, taxes are levied by the Confederation, the cantons, and communes.
 However, people have the final say on taxes since tax laws are subject to a referendum as any other law that poses an obligation on citizens.
 The public debt ratio to GDP is around 30% and an excellent foundation for maintaining the medium-long term's current taxation level.
 Internal tax competition between cantons and communes promotes economic growth and investments and fosters the public administration's efficiency.
 According to the Swiss taxman, both direct and indirect taxes are not among the highest by international standards, and we agree with that statement.